phunware/maas-alerts-android-sdk/README.md

 The service should be registered with the correct path to the service in the manifest.
 The `service` should be defined inside of the `application` tag.
-If` GCMIntentService` is in the package root, then follow the below example:
+If` GCMIntentService` is in the package root, follow the below example:
 ``` XML
 <!--
     Application-specific subclass of PwAlertsIntentService that will